Skip to main content

 (C) The commission may, upon an application or a motion by a party, waive any requirement of this chapter, other than a requirement mandated by statute, for good cause shown.
 Any CRES provider requesting a waiver of any requirement in this chapter shall serve notice of the request upon the Ohio consumers' counsel and all electric utilities operating in Ohio.

-(D) The rules in this chapter shall not relieve CRES providers from complying with all applicable federal, state, and local laws.
+(D) The rules in this chapter do not relieve CRES providers from complying with all applicable federal, state, and local laws.

 (E) The rules in this chapter supersede any inconsistent provisions, terms, and conditions of each CRES provider's contracts or other documents describing service offerings for customers or potential customers in Ohio.